 Pest description, crop damage and life history

 To reduce attractiveness of the field to egg-laying adults, disc or plow early in the year, incorporating residues from a previous crop and destroying weed growth.
-Plant under ideal soil and weather conditions to assure rapid seed germination and minimize the seedcorn maggot problem.
+Plant under ideal soil and weather conditions to assure rapid seed germination and minimize seedcorn maggot damage.

 Management-chemical control: HOME USE

 - pyrethrins (often combined with other ingredients)-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

 - phorate (Thimet).
 Do not exceed 1.5 lb ai/A. PHI 60 days.
 REI 48 hr, or 72 hr if annual rainfall is less than 25 inches.
 Apply at planting.
 Do not graze or feed to livestock.
 Toxic to fish and wildlife.